ricardotemporal/frontend-immersion/README.md

 ---

+## Day 3: Overview 📅

+### Topics Covered 📚

+- **Better Project Structure** 📂

+  - Organized files into a `src` folder for better project management.
+  - Created new CSS files for specific components.

+- **Code Refactoring** 🛠️

+  - Improved HTML structure and CSS organization for readability and maintainability.

+- **Flexbox Layout Implementation** 🏗️

+  - Applied Flexbox principles to structure the layout efficiently.

+- **Responsive Design Concepts** 📱

+  - Explored techniques to make the UI responsive on different screen sizes.

+- **Creating the Top Menu** 🎚️
+  - Implemented a search bar.
+  - Designed and styled the header navigation with login and signup buttons.

+---

 ## Tools and Resources Used 🔧

 - **[Font Awesome](https://fontawesome.com/)** for icons.
 - **Google Chrome DevTools** to test and refine styles.
 - **Reset CSS** to standardize browser styles.
+- **Flexbox** for responsive and dynamic layouts.

 ---